Quarter-final city planning page; match cities can be planned, team assignments remain result-dependent.

 Verified planning facts

-- Quarter-final city planning should connect official schedule data with host city and hotel pages.
+- Quarter-final city planning should connect official schedule data with host city, hotel, airport, ticket-safety, and legal-viewing pages.

 - Teams are not known until earlier knockout rounds are completed.